Pho86/Tenryou/README.md

 # install dependencies
 npm i, pnpm i

+# create .env.local and add a key depending on which AI wanted
+touch .env.local

 # run in dev mode and open in http://localhost:3000.
 npm run dev, pnpm dev